CS-271-nilsstreedain/.github/profile/README.md

 - 3.1.
 Any email sent to the instructor or the TA mailer about this course must originate with an OSU supplied email account and contain the tag [CS271] at the beginning of the subject.
 Failure to comply with this will result in delayed (or possibly nonexistent) response to your email.

 - 3.2.
-Office hours will be held in person (See Office Hours page).
+Office hours will be held in person (See [Office Hours](https://canvas.oregonstate.edu/courses/1849569/pages/office-hours) page).

 - 3.3.
-You may post all course-related questions in the "general" channel on Discord (Links to an external site.) so that the whole class may benefit from your conversation.
+You may post all course-related questions in the "general" channel on [Discord](https://discord.gg/BgugqT4gSW) so that the whole class may benefit from your conversation.

 ## 4. Technical Assistance

 - 4.1.
 If you experience computer difficulties, need help downloading a browser or plug-in, assistance logging into the course, or if you experience any errors or problems while in your course, contact the OSU Help Desk for assistance.
-You can call (541) 737-3474 (USA), email osuhelpdesk@oregonstate.edu or visit the OSU Computer HelpdeskLinks to an external site. online.
+You can call (541) 737-3474 (USA), email osuhelpdesk@oregonstate.edu or visit the [OSU Computer Helpdesk](http://oregonstate.edu/is/tss/och/) online.

 ## 5. Learning Resources

 - 5.1.
 Electronic Textbook: Irvine, Kip R., Assembly Language for x86 Processors (8th ed.), Pearson Education.
 (ISBN 9780135381793)

   - 5.1.1.
 Note: I have selected the 8th edition of the textbook for our course because the 7th edition is no longer being published.
 However, if you have an existing copy of the 7th edition the content is very similar and it will work for this course.
-(You may access the 7th edition hereLinks to an external site.)
+(You may access the 7th edition [here](http://classes.engr.oregonstate.edu/eecs/winter2021/cs271-001/textbook_7th_edition.pdf))

 ## 6. Canvas and Discord